kunle009/FoundationDesign/README.md

 - Punching shear checks etc

 The project is based mainly on instructions contained in the Eurocode 2 alongside python packages like numpy,plotly,scipy and IndeterminateBeam package.
+Comprehensive examples are contained in the examples folder

 ## Project Purpose